-As said, pasha belongs to the Orthodox tradition and it is one of the Slavic festive dishes.
-This type of food is forbidden during the fast of Great Lent, which is the 40-day period that precedes Easter, celebrated in the Orthodox, Lutheran and Catholic Churches, where Christians fast.
+As said, pashka belongs to the Orthodox tradition and it is one of the Slavic festive dishes.
+This type of food is forbidden during the fast of Great Lent, which is the 40-day period that precedes Easter, celebrated in the Orthodox, Lutheran, and Catholic Churches, where Christians fast.

-Pasha is prepared during the Holy week and brought to Church on the Saturday before Easter, in order for it to be blessed.
+Traditionally, Pashka is prepared during the Holy week and would be brought to Church on the Saturday before Easter, in order for it to be blessed.
 It is then eaten on Sunday.